pyca/cryptography/docs/x509/reference.rst

         :raises UnicodeError: If an extension contains IDNA encoding that is invalid or not compliant with IDNA 2008.

+    .. attribute:: challenge_password

+        .. versionadded:: 3.0

+        :type: bytes

+        The challenge password in the certificate signing request or ``None``.

     .. method:: public_bytes(encoding)